An automated door – every chicken keeper’s dream!

 There are manufacturers that sell just the control box (i.e. door opener) and the door is sold separately or there are ‘all in one’ combination units with the control box and door.

 If it seems much cheaper than other models – ask yourself why?
-Most all in one (i.e. combination) models are priced between $200-400.
+Most all-in-one (i.e., combination) models are priced between $200-400.

-- Ease of operation (e.g. fail safe and manual override).
+- Ease of operation (e.g., fail-safe and manual override).

-- Wide range of operating temperatures – down to below zero is optimal.
+- A wide range of operating temperatures – down to below zero is optimal.

-- Slow, gentle closure (i.e. not a gravity-based closing mechanism) with a 30 second cycle time.
+- Slow, gentle closure (i.e., not a gravity-based closing mechanism) with a 30 second cycle time.